B2B Customer Surveys: How to Collect Feedback That Drives Growth

 Segment non-responders for a shorter follow-up survey.
 Three questions beats twelve when you're asking for a second time.

-B2B surveys target multiple stakeholders within business accounts and focus on relationship-driven feedback tied to renewals, while B2C surveys target individual consumers with simpler decision-making processes.
+B2B customer surveys target multiple stakeholders within business accounts, economic buyers, champions, end users, and focus on relationship-driven feedback tied to renewals and expansion.
+B2C surveys target individual consumers with simpler, one-time decision-making processes.
+B2B surveys require buying-group intelligence to reach the right contacts; B2C surveys optimize for volume and speed.